halfriver/Python-Practice/README.md

 ## Projects

 ### 99 Bottles
-- Create a program that prints out every line to the song "99 bottles of beer on the wall."
+- Create a program that prints out every line to the song "99 Bottles of Beer on the Wall."
 - Do not use a list for all of the numbers, and do not manually type them all in.
 Use a built in function instead.
 - Besides the phrase "take one down," you may not type in any numbers/names of numbers directly into your song lyrics.
 - Remember, when you reach 1 bottle left, the word "bottles" becomes singular.